 Although we will analyze the situation of REs in Spain in more detail in future sections, this is a good moment to introduce some key data about electricity generation in our country.
-In Figure 1.5, the installed capacity (power) (on December 31, 2018) for electricity generation has been represented for each technology, both renewable and non-renewable.
-It shows that combined cy-cle (24.9%) is in first place, followed by wind (23.4%) and hydro power (17.3%).
+In Figure 6, the installed capacity (power) (on December 31, 2020) for electricity generation has been represented for each technology, both renewable and non-renewable.
+It shows, for example, that wind power (green) clearly exceeds the nuclear capacity in Spain (dark blue).